Permafrost/Tundra/README.md

 * #### tundra.list.string:match

   Returns the list of items which matched and the list of items which did not match the given [regular expression pattern].

   * Inputs:
-    * `$list` is a list to be matched against the given regular expression.
+    * `$list` is a list to be matched against the given pattern.
     * `$pattern` is the [regular expression pattern] or literal string to match against the given list.
     * `$literal?` is a boolean indicating if the `$pattern` string should be treated as a literal string.
 If false, `$pattern` is treated as a [regular expression pattern].
-If true, `$pattern` is treated as a literal string.
+If true, $pattern is treated as a literal string.
 Defaults to false, if not specified.
   * Outputs:
+    * `$matched.all?` is a boolean flag which when true indicates that all items in the given list matched the given pattern.
+    * `$matched.any?` is a boolean flag which when true indicates that at least one item in the given list matched the given pattern.
+    * `$matched.none?` is a boolean flag which when true indicates that no items in the given list matched the given pattern.
-    * `$matched` is the list of items which were found to match the given [regular expression pattern].
+    * `$matched` is the list of items which matched the given pattern.
+    * `$matched.length` is the number of items in the `$matched` list.
-    * `$unmatched` is the list of items which were found to not match the given [regular expression pattern].
+    * `$unmatched` is the list of items which did not match the given pattern.
+    * `$unmatched.length` is the number of items in the `$unmatched` list.

 * #### tundra.list.string:normalize